-investor pointed out, the fact that Netflix shareholders remain mostly powerless is "even more egregious" because the company does not have a dual-class stock structure providing the company founder with majority control.
-176 This outcome, however, is hardly surprising under our theory.
+Recall that Hastings owns only a tiny fraction of the Netflix votes.
+As one investor pointed out, the fact that Netflix shareholders remain mostly powerless is "even more egregious" because the company does not have a dual-class stock structure providing the company founder with majority control.178 This outcome, however, is hardly surprising under our theory.
 Shareholders are unlikely to discipline CEOs when the market believes in their star qualities.
-As one commentator explained, "given that Netflix shares soared nearly 300 percent in 2013: investors were not inclined to penalize Hastings after such an accomplishment."177
+As one commentator explained, "Netflix shares soared nearly 300 percent in 2013 and investors weren't inclined to penalize Hastings after such an accomplishment."179

 The Netflix case suggests, however, that shareholders might direct some of their dissatisfaction at directors.
 While Netflix shareholders were unwilling to unseat Hastings, they did, at some point, escalate their action against some of Netflix's directors.
-Six of them received less than majority support in at least one corporate election (mostly in 2019).178 Since the company (still) has a plurality voting system, these directors continued to serve on the board.
-Moreover, these withheld votes did lead the company to change its governance.
+Six of them received less than majority support in at least one corporate election (mostly in 2019).180 Since the company (still) has a plurality voting system, these directors continued to serve on the board.

-Interestingly, only after the company experienced a sharp decline in its share price, in early 2022, did Netflix agree to adopt a "more standard large-cap governance structure."
-179 In other words, while investors had been pressing for a change for almost a decade, the board decided to accept shareholder demands only when the market started to lose faith in the star qualities of the company's CEO.
+Interestingly, only after the company experienced a sharp decline in its share price in early 2022 did Netflix agree to adopt a "more standard largecap governance structure."181 In other words, while investors had been pressing for a change for almost a decade, the board decided to accept